Past Participles

 Some examples:

-Note: Past participles used as adjectives are frequently used
+Note: Past participle adjectives are frequently used

 El